Experimental design

 Add or delete factors/variables

-If you have defined factors with the wizard, you will see them listed here as headers in the Experimental design table at the top left of the screen.
-If you have skipped the wizard, you will only see the list of your images in an empty table.
+If you have previously defined factors, either through importing or using the wizard, they will appear as headers in the Factor table at the top left of the screen.
+If no factors have been defined, the table will only display the list of your images in an empty table.

-• Factor – Use this type for the primary factors that you want to investigate.
+- Factor – Select this for primary factors that you want to investigate.

-• Levels: Once the factor levels have been defined, click on the corresponding color box to change their color.
+- Levels: After setting up the factor levels, click on the color box next to each level to modify its color.

-Note that the Properties window is also accessible when clicking on the Properties icon that appears behind the name of a selected factor.
+Note that you can also access the Properties window by clicking the Properties icon located behind the name of a selected factor.

-Remove factors by clicking on the red cross next to the factor name.
+Remove a factor by clicking on the red cross next to the factor’s name.

 Assign images to new factor levels

-When a new factor is created (and the corresponding column is selected), the thumbnails of all validated images in the project will appear in the Images area in the middle of the screen.
+When you create a factor and select the corresponding column, the thumbnails of all validated images in the project will appear in the Images area in the middle of the screen.
 To create a new factor level, you can select images (they will be highlighted in green) and drag their thumbnails into the new level… box in the Levels area at the bottom of the screen.

 Once you dragged images into the new level… box, the default level name is highlighted so you can edit it.